groovy-tutorial/groovy-tutorial/manuscript/08/08_07_Constructors.md

 	def astrid = new Person(name: 'Astrid Smithson', email: 'astrid@example.com')

-Groovy gives you what looks like a built-in constructor that accepts a map (or map-like) syntax in which each of the keys match a name of a member variable.
+This looks like a built-in constructor that accepts a map (or map-like) syntax in which each of the keys match a name of a member variable.
 This is really useful for bean-type classes that we're using to keep data fields together.
 However, this isn't a true constructor as Groovy doesn't generate a `Person` constructor that takes a map as its parameter.
 Instead, the no-args constructor is called followed by the setters for each key in the map.
 This isn't usually a problem until you're [using `final` properties and fields](#chfinal).

 W> Note that `def astrid = new Person name: 'Astrid Smithson', email: 'astrid@example.com'` won't work - you need the parentheses.